Questions Answered About Criminal Law in Los Angeles

 Additionally, the court may require you to surrender your passport or any other travel documents as a condition of your bail.
 This is intended to prevent you from leaving the country and potentially fleeing from prosecution.

 It is important to carefully review any conditions or restrictions placed on your bail, and to comply with them in order to avoid any problems or complications.
-If you have any questions or concerns about your ability to travel while out on bail, you should contact an experienced attorney who can provide guidance and advice.
+If you have any questions or concerns about your ability to travel while out on bail, you should contact an experienced criminal defense attorney who can provide guidance and advice.

 However, if the defendant failed to appear in court, the bail will be forfeited.
 This means that the court will keep the money that was posted as bail, and a warrant may be issued for the defendant’s arrest.